Surajchandraa/md-browser/readme.md

 ## Installation:

-To use md-show, you need to have Node.js installed on your system.
+To use md-browser, you need to have Node.js installed on your system.
-`npm install -g md-show`
+`npm install -g md-browser`

 ## Usage:
 Once installed, you can use the md command followed by the path to your Markdown file: